Syed-Ammar-21/Simon-Game/README.md

 1. Press **A** to begin the game.
 2. Watch the sequence of lights and sounds.
 3. Repeat the sequence by clicking the buttons in the same order.
-4. The sequence grows longer each round — keep going until you make a mistake!
+4. The sequence grows longer each round.
+Keep going until you make a mistake!

 ## 💡 Features
 - Classic Simon game logic with growing sequences.